OliverHeilmann/AI-HeuristicSearch-SudokuSolver/readme.md

 # Repository Description
 The contents enclosed in this repository explore how backtracking (BT), constraint satisfaction propagation (CSP) and exact cover (EC) algorithm performances differ when solving Sudoku puzzles of varying complexity.
-For each of these algorithms, various modifications were made to reduce computational time and memory usage; the results of said experiments have been presented and disclosed below.
+For each of these algorithms, various modifications were made to reduce computational time and memory usage; the results of said experiments have been presented and discussed below.

 Overall, the Exact Cover, Algorithm X (without Dancing Links) approach outperformed all other algorithms (on average) and, as such, was selected for submission.